Thilanka-lt/prj01_Solanum_lycopercicum_trichome/differential expression/mapping reads.md

 !
 SLIDINGWINDOW:4:20
 #   Window_Size: specifies the number of bases to average across
 #   Required_Quality: specifies the average quality required.
+!
+MNILEN : Specify the minimum length of the squnce after trimming.
 ```

 Then,